nwh/lusol/README.md

 * The `matlab` binary must be on the system `PATH`.
 * `python3` is required to generate the interface code.
 However, the interface code is pre-generated and included in the repository.
-* It may be necessary to launch Xcode and accept the license agreement before building the interface.
+* It is necessary to launch Xcode and accept the license agreement before building the interface.
+* The smaller Xcode Command Line Tools package does not appear to work with Matlab 2014a.
+The full Xcode install is required.

 ### Setup `mex`